Labib Habachi

-Labib Habachi (لبيب حبشي) (April 18, 1906 – February 18, 1984) was an influential Coptic Egyptian Egyptologist.
+Labib Habachi (لبيب حبشي; April 18, 1906 – February 18, 1984) was an Egyptian egyptologist.

-Dr Habachi spent 30 years in the Antiquities Department of the Egyptian Government, ending his career as Chief inspector.
+Dr. Habachi spent 30 years in the Antiquities Department of the Egyptian Government, ending his career as Chief inspector.
 During this period he spent an enormous amount of time in numerous dig sites in Egypt and the Sudan.
 He left government work to accept a position at the Oriental Institute of the University of Chicago as an Archaeological Consultant to its Nubian Expedition.

 Tell el-Dab'a

-Between 1929 and 1939, Pierre Montet excavated at Tanis, finding the royal necropolis of the Twenty-first and Twenty-second Dynasties — the finds there almost equalled that of Tutankhamun's tomb in the Valley of the Kings.
+Born to a Coptic family, between 1929 and 1939, Pierre Montet excavated at Tanis, finding the royal necropolis of the Twenty-first and Twenty-second Dynasties — the finds there almost equalled that of Tutankhamun's tomb in the Valley of the Kings.
 He believed that he found the location of Avaris, and this opinion was widely accepted at the time.

 Yet Habachi was not convinced.
 In 1941-42 he worked at Tell el-Dab'a for the Egyptian Antiquities Service and came to the conclusion that this was in fact Avaris.